cs186-fa12/fa12/hw4/README.md

     $HOME/pgsql/bin/psql -p 11111 -f ../hw4.sql colleges

 **Instructional machines note**: If you're using an instructional machine, you may get an error that says something like "port 11111" is already in use (<em>check hw4.log!!!!</em>).
 If you do, this means another student is using that number, so you'll want to change the port to something else by replacing the "-p 11111" command with some other number, throughout all commands here and below.

+**Everyone note (10/27)**: If the psql line errors out, open up the `hw4.sql` file and change '$HOME' in lines 7-9 to your explicit home directory.
+See <a href='https://piazza.com/class#fall2012/cs186/780'>this post on Piazza</a> for more information.

 Connect to the `colleges` database using the psql command-line client.